 Note, this book is available on Amazon for \$15-\$20 in digital or paper versions.
-It should also be available at the Columbia University Bookstore and in the Watson Library.
+It should also be available at the Columbia University Bookstore and in the Business library in 360 Geffen Hall.

 This is a paper-free course.
 Other than chapters assigned from the textbook for this course, all reading materials will be posted on Canvas.
 All student assignments should be submitted on Canvas.
 Lecture notes will be available before and after class in digital format.